FAQs

 That depends greatly on the time of year, tides, your casting ability, and mobility.
 See the fishing page for a lot of detail on this one.

 Sure, but there are some fishing times of year that are appropriate for beginners, while others require a good deal of experience with casting.
 Early season can be quite challenging as the fish are roaming beaches and you need to be pretty quick to cast and retrieve in a timely and accurate manner.
 This is a lot to get the hang of if you've never cast a fly rod before, but most first timers enjoy the experience of learning to cast and getting into the woods or walking beaches.
-Fishing tends to get easier as the salmon start entering estuaries and streams to spawn, as this concentrates both trout and salmon in the same general location.
-If you have varying levels of ability, we can have a discussion about how you want to prioritize your day.
-That is, should we emphasize the more experienced or the less experienced person, or should we balance both?

 Sure!
 We'll be out in some beautiful spots (particularly on full day trips), and a second person doesn't cost a lot more, so bring them along!
 If the second person doesn't like to fish at all, they're welcome to come along if they enjoy the outdoors.
 We'll usually get them to at least make a few casts while they're out there!
-If that's the case, let us know we can bring along a backpacker's chair for them.
+If that's the case, let us know and we can bring along a backpacker's chair for them.